Surface Area and Volume of Cylinder — CBSE Class 9 & 10 Explained

 Surface Area

-Imagine cutting the cylinder open and laying it flat.
+Imagine opening the cylinder and laying its surfaces flat.

-Adding their areas gives the total surface area.
+Adding these areas gives the total surface area.

 Volume